k561001g30/image-processing/README.md

 # image-processing
-we would like to tear into 50pixs X 50pixs square image,it's definitely have the wast of the picture in the corner.
+If we would like to tear into 50pixs X 50pixs square image,it's definitely have the wast of the picture in the corner.

 Forcing to this problem I found that I can split the picture from top-left,top-right,bottom-left and bottom-right four direction to extend origin pictures.